oogeuehh/LLM_HPA_Amun/README.md

 Amun can be executed with `-a` parameter to analyse a given file for known shellcode instead of running the honeypot.

 ## Basic HPA Generation
-Process input\_manager.py to get extracted input commands from Cowrie logs.
+Process input\_manager.py to get extracted input commands from Cowrie logs.</br>
 Process core/get\_basic\_HPA.py with extracted input commands to generate count transition matrix and probability transition matrix.